 OR gate - both types are used in this construction

 All detailed information about the circuit, recommended order of steps to finish the construction, and various good advices, are in the documentation for download below.

-The initial version of the PCB (V1) has two shortcomings - 1) missing protection resistors 150 R for the displays, these resistors must be added manually by breaking the traces and bridging over with resistors, otherwise display damage may occur, and 2) missing capacitors for push button debounce, which also should be added manually, anyway, the clock will also work without them.
-Details for both manual steps are included in the documentation.
+The initial version of the PCB (V1) has two shortcomings - 1) missing protection resistors 150 R for the displays on PCB, that's why V1 PCBs are sold with SMD resistors already soldered, and 2) missing capacitors for push button debounce, which should be added, however, the clock will also work without them.
+Details for both are included in the documentation.